franBec/pollitoDev/content/en/blog/2024-10-15-pollitos-opinion-on-spring-boot-development-6.md

 Take into consideration that caching can lead to outdated responses.
 In real life that can become an unwanted side effect.

-### Add dependencies
+### 2.1.
+Add dependencies

 These are:

 - [Spring Boot Starter Cache](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-cache): Starter for using Spring Framework's caching support.
 - [Caffeine Cache](https://mvnrepository.com/artifact/com.github.ben-manes.caffeine/caffeine): A high performance caching library.

 Here I leave some ready copy-paste for you.
-Consider double checking the latest version.
+Consider double-checking the latest version.

 Under the \<dependencies\> tag: